 3. Cotton: The original softest T-shirt material

-This list would not be complete without the T-shirt fabric that started it all, and one that many people still consider being the softest material for tees.
+This list would not be complete without the T-shirt fabric that started it all and one that many people still consider to be the softest material for tees.
 Fresh cotton has a certain feeling when you put it on.
-When you need to make everyone happy, you can’t go wrong with the classic 100% cotton T-shirt.
+You can’t go wrong with the classic 100% cotton T-shirt when you need to make everyone happy.

 Characteristics of cotton T-shirts

 - Classic softness directly from the fluffy cotton plant.

 - Excellent surface for printing.
 Ink holds and lasts.